 AP units may not be used to fulfill distribution requirements.

 Writing 125 courses do not satisfy any distribution requirement, unless the section you completed was cross-listed with a department (e.g., Writing 125/Art History 100).

-Independent study courses (350s) cannot be used to satisfy distribution requirements.
+Independent study courses (250s and 350s) cannot be used to satisfy distribution requirements.

 All entering students are required to complete one semester of expository writing in their first year.
 Courses meeting this requirement are offered in the Writing Program.
 Transfer students and Davis Scholars who have not fulfilled a similar requirement must also complete one semester of expository writing.